Focus on addressing service gaps for basic, essential legal services including family law, wills, employment, housing and consumer issues

 Emphasize the responsibility of lawyers and paralegals to fill access to justice gaps

-Meeting legal needs also requires finding ways to deliver legal services in different languages, reflecting different approaches to dispute resolution, available across big distances.
+Meeting legal needs also requires finding ways to deliver legal services in difference languages, reflecting different approaches to dispute resolution, available across big distances.
 Technology and creativity are being used to meet the same range of needs in remote and rural communities as in cities.
-New court-based models and alternatives to litigation are being integrated as dispute resolution options in both cities and small communities.

 © 2019 Action Committee on Access to Justice in Civil and Family Matters